 There is a certain “tongue in cheek” to calling an IEM “BASIC” and then tasking the marketing department to produce a compelling punchline to go along with it in the marketplace.
-Yet, in deference to the excellent Primacy last year, that is just what Oriveti has done with their new entry level $99 IEM.
+Yet, in deference to the excellent Primacy last year, that is just what Oriveti has done with their new entry-level $99 IEM.

 I would describe the BASIC as, well, anything but basic though.
 Your average OEM $5 bargain bin colored IEM with faded blister packaging is basic, your stock IEM in a mobile phone box is probably basic also.

 What Is The Pitch?

-For those that wanted a taste of the Primacy look and feel but felt the $299 asking price was out of their league the BASIC is positioned to be much more accessible at $99 and also a slightly different tonal tweak appealing more to the consumer end of the market but with some audiophile sensibilities.
+For those who wanted a taste of the Primacy look and feel but felt the $299 asking price was out of their league, the BASIC is positioned to be much more accessible at $99.
+It is also a slightly different tonal tweak appealing more to the consumer end of the market but with some audiophile sensibilities.

 Note however the BASIC is not being pitched to iGadget and Android users specifically.
-There is no in-line or remote control with the BASIC making this more of a straight forward set of single dynamic driver IEMS for pure listening.
+There is no in-line or remote control with the BASIC making this more of a straightforward set of single dynamic driver IEMS for pure listening.

-The BASIC follows a slight more traditional circular chassis design than the more elegant teardrop aesthetic of the Primacy, however, like the Primacy, the BASIC design flow is soft and very nicely curved without a sharp edge in sight.
+The BASIC follows a slightly more traditional circular chassis design than the more elegant teardrop aesthetic of the Primacy, however, like the Primacy, the BASIC design flow is soft and very nicely curved without a sharp edge in sight.
 In my hand, they kind of look like a pair of M’n’M’s they are that smooth.

 The aluminum housing is accented at the top with a set of standard MMCX connectors made of soft TPE on the outside and hard PP plastic on the inside.
 They are actually quite long but feel very solid and quite durable.

 The nozzle length is relatively short but the curved angular form factor descending from the rounded metal chassis does give it some additional length.
 That being said much will depend on the tip you use in terms of size and materials for isolation.

 With the Primacy now upgraded to a new 8-wire braided cable, the BASIC now comes with the previous cable that was shipping with the older Primacy version.
 This is a 4-wire braided detachable MMCX terminated cable measuring 1.2m in length.
-It is terminated with a gold plated 3.5mm straight stereo jack as well as gold-plated MMCX connectors on the other end.
+It is terminated with a gold-plated 3.5mm straight stereo jack as well as gold-plated MMCX connectors on the other end.

-I presume this is still a silver plated cable from their older marketing literature and whilst they advertise it as an accessory still on the website you can no longer physically buy it.
+I presume this is still a silver-plated cable from their older marketing literature and whilst they advertise it as an accessory still on the website you can no longer physically buy it.
 Instead, you get the $89.99 8-wire from the new Primacy as the default accessory wire.
 Previously the 4-wire version was being sold at $30.

-Comfort & Seal
+Comfort & Isolation

-I do sense those with glasses might find the length of the stem somewhat of an awkward bedfellow given it’s over the ear design and the addition of the hooks may also be a nonstarter.
+I do sense those with glasses might find the length of the stem somewhat of an awkward bedfellow given its over-the-ear design and the addition of the hooks may also be a nonstarter.

 Isolation will depend on the choice of tips.
 Interestingly Oriveti elected not to supply any foam tips with the BASIC.
 The Primacy comes with 2 foam sizes and was an excellent pairing for passive noise isolation.